 Aaron first found Aikido through his interest in Zen Buddhism and Eastern philosophy.
 He began training at Portsmouth Aikido at the age of 17 and soon fell in love with the art, happy to have found a way to put his philosophy into practice.
 After receiving his white belt, he left for the University of California, Santa Cruz, where he studied under a variety of talented instructors including Martha Jordan, Linda Holiday and Yoshi Shibata.
 After six years in California, Aaron moved to Wakayama, Japan, the birthplace of O'Sensei, to pursue his interest in Aikido.
 While there, he was deeply influenced by his teachers Yasuo Hashimoto and Yukio Takahashi.
 They were powerful and effective without using force and embodied the principles O'Sensei described in a way that Aaron had not yet known possible.

 Upon returning home to New Hampshire, Aaron resumed his practice at Portsmouth Aikido and took over for Judy Ringer as Chief Instructor in 2009.
 When not in the dojo, Aaron trains under a variety of instructors including David Halprin, Mary Heiny, David Farrell, William Gleason, Claude Berthiaume and others.
-His practice now is focused on developing effective technique based on natural movement that doesn't rely on force.
+His practice now is focused on developing effective technique based on natural movement.
 Aaron currently holds the rank of 3rd degree black belt fukushidoin.

 Judy Ringer - Senior Instructor